 - Medication to replace hormone production may be needed if the function of the pituitary or pineal glands has been damaged by the tumor.

 Children with germinoma often require care from many pediatric specialties.

-The Neuroendocrine Center at Children’s Hospital of Philadelphia (CHOP) offers families a coordinated and multidisciplinary approach to treatment for neuroendocrine disorders.
-Our team combines the expertise of pediatric endocrinologists, neuro-oncologists, neuro-surgeons, neuro-ophthalmologists, neuro-radiologists and pathologists.
+Additionally, the Neuroendocrine Center at Children’s Hospital of Philadelphia (CHOP) offers families a coordinated and multidisciplinary approach to treatment for neuroendocrine disorders.
+Our team will help combine the expertise of pediatric endocrinologists, neuro-oncologists, neuro-surgeons, neuro-ophthalmologists, neuro-radiologists and pathologists.

-All our team members have vast experience in the treatment of complex neuroendocrine conditions.
+All of our team members have vast experience in the treatment of complex neuroendocrine conditions.